Udaykir02/GDP_Group-3/Non-Functional Requirements List.md

 - When feasible, the application should include offline features, such as the ability to cache product data for offline browsing, and should gracefully handle network outages and low bandwidth conditions.
 - Progressive loading strategies should be used to give priority to important information and functionality over non-essential ones when a network is slow.

+## 10. Compliance:

+- The application must abide by all applicable industry standards and laws, including GDPR to safeguard user privacy and PCI-DSS to handle credit card information.
+- Users should be made aware of terms of service and privacy policies in a clear and understandable manner, along with procedures for getting permission and controlling data preferences.

 ## 11. Sustainability:

 - Code quality, documentation, and version control best practices should all be adhered to by the well-organized and manageable codebase.
 - Enforcing modular architecture and separating concerns will help with code reuse, testing, and future improvements.

 ## 12. Backup and Restoration: